wal627/wal627.github.io/_pages/about.md

 ##Profile

+Working to obtain a challenging position as a Computer and Electrical Engineer.
 Focused and self-driven student with knowledge in software design, prototyping, and circuitry.
 Experience with customer service as well as automotive repair and maintenance.

 ## Education